 Smoking is very bad for your heart.
 It greatly increases the risk of a heart attack, other types of heart disease and stroke.

+Quitting smoking is the most important way to lower your risk of heart problems.
 The good news is that once you stop smoking, the extra risk is reduced quickly.

 Smoking affects the vessels that supply blood to your heart and other parts of your body.
 It reduces the amount of oxygen in your blood and damages blood vessel walls.